 For the artichoke creamy sauce

-- 3 medium artichoke hearts (canned or preserved in oil in a jar)
+- 3 medium artichoke hearts canned or preserved in oil in a jar

-- 2 tablespoons roasted or raw cashew nuts
+- 2 tablespoons cashew nuts roasted or raw

 - 1 clove of garlic